amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 ![]({{"/images/water/anurat.png"|absolute_url}})

 >#### *How we discovered this*
->We asked if the guest house had a verified clean water line like some other places.
+>We asked our excellent guest house, [Heritage Lake View][19], if they had a verified clean water line like some other places.
 Our host said that wasn’t available at the property, and told us he re-fills his water drums in town for 3 LKR per litre.
 He took us to the general store to re-fill our water that afternoon (on our way to sightseeing) and even lent us one of his 7 litre drums to use during our stay.
 >
 >So an easy option is to ask your accommodation where to refill, or if you can refill from their clean water supply (depending on the situation, you could offer a small amount to cover water costs, although this is usually not expected).

 ## I'd tap that!
 **A note on "tap water":**